-Generally, reverse mortgages require youto be at least 62 years old, have a low or zero balance owed against your home and use the house as your principal residence.
+Generally, reverse mortgages require youto be at least sixty-two years old, have a small or zero balance in a mortgage and use the house as your principal living place.

-Homeowners who live on a limited income and need additional funds find reverse mortgages advantageous for their situation.
-Social Security and Medicare benefits won't be affected; and the funds are nontaxable.
-Reverse Mortgages may have adjustable or fixed rates.
-Your lending institution can't take away your home if you outlive your loan nor can you be forced to sell your residence to repay your loan amount even if the balance grows to exceed current property value.
-If you would like to learn more about reverse mortgages, feel free to contact us at 866-300-1550.
+Homeowners who are on a fixed income and need additional funds find reverse mortgages advantageous for their situation.
+Rates of interest can be fixed or adjustable while the money is nontaxable and doesn't adversely affect Social Security or Medicare benefits.
+The lender will not take away your home if you live past the loan term nor will you be made to sell your home to repay your loan amount even when the loan balance grows to exceed property value.
+If you'd like to find out more about reverse mortgages, feel free to call us at 866-300-1550.

 Do you have a question regarding a mortgage program?